BoTeQX/SolideReviews/README.md

   - Updated prices are reflected in the rankings.

 - **Discount Highlight:**
-  - Games with discounts are visually distinguished in the application.
+  - Games with discounts are distinguished in the application.

 ## Getting Started